tomjwells/fin.tomoswells.com/README.md

 - **Monte Carlo Simulations**: This method involves running a large number of trials to model the price of an underlying asset, taking into account factors such as volatility and time to expiration.

 - **Implied Volatility**: The Newton-Raphson method is used in conjunction with the Black-Scholes formula to estimate the implied volatility of an asset.

+## Modern Portfolio Theory

+Harry Markowitz's Modern Portfolio Theory is a model that provides a way of defining portfolios that are *efficient*.
+An eficient potfolio is one that has the highest reward for a given level of risk.
+This tool calculates the frontier of efficient portfolios from a user-selectable basket of equities.

 # Running the Project